openhab/openhab-addons/bundles/org.openhab.binding.androidtv/README.md

 - KEY_VOLUP
 - KEY_VOLDOWN
 - KEY_MUTE
+- KEY_SUBMIT

 The list above causes an instantanious "press and release" of each button.
 If you would like to manually control the press and release of each you may append _PRESS and _RELEASE to the end of each.
 (e.g. KEY_FORWARD_PRESS or KEY_FORWARD_RELEASE)

 You may also send an ASCII character as a single letter to simulate a key entry (e.g KEY_A, KEY_1, KEY_z).
+Use KEY_SUBMIT when full text entry is complete to tell the shield to process the line.
+KEY_SUBMIT is automatically sent by KEYBOARD when a command is sent to the channel.

 APP will display the currently active app as presented by the ShieldTV.
 You may also send it a command of the app package name (e.g. com.google.android.youtube.tv) to start/change-to that app.